 Students in this program are typically on track to earn a high school diploma and live autonomously in the community.
 The program focuses on the development of transitional skills, fostering connections with adult service agencies, employment, career development, and post-secondary exploration for young adults to successfully participate in their community after leaving high school.
 Academic concepts are combined and tailored for individual students to support the development of community, daily living, employment and readiness skills for post-secondary education.
 Students who participate in the Transition Program focus on a blend of classroom-based curriculum, generalizing skills into the community setting, and working three days a week at LABBB supportive worksites or OJT (on the job training) work placements. are taught functional concepts based on the Common Core State Standards.
-Skills are taught in both the classroom and community environments.
-There is an emphasis on life skills, self advocacy and communication.
+Skills are taught in both the classroom and communication.
 Students in 10th grade either partake in standardized MCAS with accommodations, or participate in the MCAS Alternative Assessment Portfolio.

-Minuteman High School (Grades 9-12+)
+• Minuteman High School (Grades 9-12+)